 - Deep puncture wounds

 The injuries that can result from a dog bite or animal attack can lead to significant pain along with severe emotional trauma.
 On top of that, you might be facing looming deadlines for medical bills and wondering how you’re going to meet these financial burdens.

 If you have suffered an injury from a dog bite or animal attack, you may be entitled to recover compensation that will cover medical bills, loss of normal life, lost wages, disfigurement and scarring, and long-term pain and suffering.
-At Staver Law Group P.C., our skilled personal injury attorneys can help you obtain the compensation you deserve so you can get the help and care you need.
+At Staver Accident Injury Lawyers, P.C., our skilled personal injury attorneys can help you obtain the compensation you deserve so you can get the help and care you need.